-Section 2.
-Nominations.
-The Nominating Committee shall present a slate at the April meeting of the Board, and to the general membership at the final general meeting of the year, designating a nominee for each office.
+SECTION 2.
+NOMINATIONS.
+The Nominating Committee shall present a slate at the April meeting of the Board of Directors and to the general membership at the final general meeting of the year, designating a nominee for each office.
 At that time, additional nominations may be made from the floor.

-Section 5.
-Duties.
+SECTION 4.
+DUTIES.
 The duties and authorities of each officer shall be those usually pertaining to the office.